sergiusens/snappy-docs/build-snaps/ci-integration.md

 ---
+layout: base
-title: "Build and publish snaps from Git"
+title: Build and publish snaps from Git
 ---

 You can build and publish snaps of commits to your Git repository so that other developers or early adopters can try the latest changes to your application.